philipwhiuk/Game/README.md

 Build notes:
 * Note that Voldemort (and it's sub-depedencies) are currently in the repository because I can't find Voldemort on Maven Central.
 * LWJGL's libraries are also statically included because they have native libraries and there's no transparent solution for this in Ivy.
-If you're building on something else but Linux you'll want to change the referenced native library to the correct folder.
+If you're building on something else but Windows you'll want to change the referenced native library to the correct folder.
 * The rest are downloaded from Maven Central.